-As of June 30, 2021, we had outstanding in the form of a term loan under our loan and security agreement with Oxford Finance LLC, which was entered into in September 2019.
+As of September 30, 2021, we had \$50.0 million outstanding in the form of a term loan under our loan and security agreement with Oxford Finance LLC, which was entered into in September 2019.
 The loan is secured by substantially all of our assets, including all of the capital stock held by us, if any.
 The loan and security agreement contains a number of restrictive covenants, and the terms may restrict our current and future operations, particularly our ability to respond to certain changes in our business or industry, or take future actions.
-See the section of this prospectus titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Indebtedness."
+See the section of this Quarterly Report on Form 10-Q titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Indebtedness."